 External Radiation Beam Therapy

-The Radiation Oncology program at University Hospitals Seidman Cancer Center at Firelands Regional Medical Center is accredited by the American College of Radiology.
+The radiation oncology program at University Hospitals Seidman Cancer Center at Firelands Regional Medical Center is accredited by the American College of Radiology.

-If you have questions about our radiation therapy services, call us at 419-557-7480 today.
+If you have questions about our radiation therapy services, please call 419-557-7480.